michaelgrav/michaelgrav/README.md

 ### Hey! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="20px">, I'm Michael Graves

-I am an undergraduate student currently pursuing my Bachelor of Science in Computer Science from UT Dallas.
+I am an undergraduate student currently pursuing my Bachelor and Masters of Science in Computer Science from UT Dallas.
 I have experience with Java, Python, AWS, and many more services and software.
-I'm currently a Cloud Software Engineer at the UT Dallas Office of IT and will be joining Toyota over the summer for a Software Engineering internship with Big Data...
+I'm currently a Software Engineer at Toyota Connected...

 - 📖 I’m currently learning Spring Boot and Software Development Practices
 - 📫 How to reach me: